We offer professional installation of Carpet, Vinyl, Hardwood, Laminate, Planks, Tiles and more.

 - In general, your Hardwood, laminate and vinyl planks should run parallel to windows or, in narrow rooms, to the longest wall.

 - Measure door clearances before you have your laminate installed.
 If the new floor is thicker than your existing floor, door bottoms may rub.
 Plan in advance to have someone shave or saw the correct amount off the bottom of each door so it does not drag.
+Our installers can cut doors for a small fee.

 - Paint first.
 If you’re planning to paint, wallpaper, or do any other remodeling in the room, it’s best to do it before your flooring is installed.
 Keep extra paint to touch up any post-installation nicks.